 Johnny: “Osmosis is the net movement of water molecules from an area of high water concentration to an area of low water concentration through a selectively permeable membrane.”

 Definitions used in this way are dangerous – let me try and explain why.
 From the perspective of the expert i.e. the teacher, they are useful.
 They are useful because they make sense.
 The teacher understands the concepts of molecules, net movement, concentration and membranes.
 But this is not the case for the students.
 For them, the definition is an incredibly abstract starting point- they are defining words that for the most part, cannot be seen and do not relate to their pre-existing knowledge – these words are unfamiliar.

 Let’s try some other examples and see if they help you?

 A plesiomorphy refers to the ancestral trait state, usually in reference to a derived trait state.
 A symplesiomorphic trait is also shared with other taxa that have an earlier last common ancestor with the taxa under consideration

 Crore (noun) indian ten million; one hundred lakhs, especially of rupees, units of measurement, or people.

-Were these definitions helpful in understanding?
+Were these definitions helpful?
 Well, I suppose only if the context and words used in the meanings are familiar and understood.
 If you studied evolutionary biology or travelled to India then the definitions are useful.
 It sounds an obvious point, but I think we all need reminding that glossaries and definitions are useful, but only if students can understand the context and terms used.
-This is unlikely to be the case when definitions are used as the starting point.
+This is unlikely to be the case though when definitions are used as the starting point.
 MFL is probably an exception, as meanings are generally familiar e.g. boulangerie (= magasin)

 Helping students understand new words

-- Ask students to draw what the words mean e.g. a drawing to represent selectively permeable will give you a huge amount of feedback as to whether they understand the term or not.
+- Ask students to draw what the word means.
+This will give you a huge amount of feedback as to whether they understand the term or not.
 MWBs would work well here.

 - Ask students to replace certain words with synonyms